gucci-on-fleek/michelson-interferometer/README.md

-3. (Optional) OSTree is insanely slow over NFS, so if you're installing this as an unprivileged user, you should link your Flatpak installation folder to a local directory:
+3. (Optional) OSTree is insanely slow over NFS, so if you're installing this as an unprivileged user, you should link your Flatpak installation folder to a local directory to speed things up:

    ```console
    $ mkdir -p /var/tmp/$USER/flatpak
    $ ln -s /var/tmp/$USER/flatpak ~/.local/share/flatpak
    ```

+   If you install the Flatpak as root (by running replacing `flatpak install --user` with `sudo flatpak install` in the next step), you do not need to do this.

 4. Install the Flatpak bundle by running